-Babergh DC is also aware of a number of sites that have been remediated prior to redevelopment.
-We become aware of these through the planning process, and have ensured that appropriate clean up was carried out by means of planning conditions.
+Babergh and Mid Suffolk District Councils are also aware of several sites that have been remediated prior to redevelopment.
+We become aware of these through the planning control process and have ensured that appropriate clean-up was carried out by means of planning conditions.
 We will continue to do this.

-We do recognise that the standards for "suitable for use" have become increasingly strict in recent years, and also that the mechanism for determining whether a site is suitable for use has changed considerably.
+We do recognise that the standards for "suitable for use" have become increasingly strict in recent years as technical understanding of the field of toxicology has developed, and that the mechanism for determining whether a site is suitable for use has changed considerably.

 It is therefore our intention to adopt a precautionary approach, and to include remediated sites in our database of potentially contaminated sites.
-We will inspect these in order of priority along with all other sites; taking the fact that remediation has been carried out into account in our risk assessment.
+We will inspect these in order of priority along with all other sites, taking the fact that remediation has been carried out into account in our risk assessment.
 It is likely therefore that we will ask owners of some remediated sites to provide us with details of the remediation work.

-Prioritisation of sites for detailed inspection
+Strategic inspection, and prioritisation of sites for detailed inspection

-Babergh DC has used the GIS to identify sites where a source, a pathway, and a receptor (a pollutant linkage) are potentially present.
+The Councils have used GIS and historic mapping to identify sites where a source, a pathway, and a receptor (a pollutant linkage) are potentially present.
 Overlaying the many different map layers and identifying locations where sources and receptors are both present achieve this.
 For example, if an old factory site (identified from historical maps) is built on top of a sensitive aquifer (identified from the groundwater vulnerability maps), we would identify the site as potentially having a pollutant linkage.

-Babergh DC commissioned the BGS to systematically search the GIS to identify such sites, and to digitise their locations - the result of this is that we are able to view all the sites that may be contaminated, and to perform automatic searches to find them, for example by grid reference or by postcode.
+Babergh District Council commissioned the BGS to systematically search the GIS to identify such sites, and to digitise their locations - the result of this is that we are able to view all the sites that may be contaminated, and to perform automatic searches to find them, for example by grid reference or by postcode.
+Mid Suffolk District Council undertook a similar investigation but over a period of 10 years, manually identifying sites from historic mapping.

-We have carried out a preliminary risk assessment for each of the identified sites and placed them in priority categories for detailed inspection.
+The Councils have carried out a preliminary risk assessment for each of the identified sites and placed them in priority categories for detailed inspection.
 The risk assessment method is based on guidance published in 1995 by the Department of the Environment [7], [8], and it depends on the proximity of the receptor to the source.
 We will therefore treat sites as the highest priority where the source and receptor are very close together, and lower priority where they are far apart.

-Using the GIS, the preliminary risk assessment was carried out by an automated scoring system based on a prioritisation tool developed by the Canadian Council of Ministers for the Environment (CCME) published in 1992 [9].
-This tool has been adapted for use in the Babergh District and allows scoring of the different sources, pathways and receptors for a site and its environs.
+At Babergh District Council the preliminary risk assessment was carried out by an automated scoring system based on a prioritisation tool developed by the Canadian Council of Ministers for the Environment (CCME) published in 1992 [8].
+This tool has been adapted for use in the Babergh district and allows scoring of the different sources, pathways and receptors for a site and its environs.
+Mid Suffolk District Council undertook a similar desk-based approach using officer assessment of sites, where scoring was attached to the source, pathway and receptor to give an overall risk rating for the site and placed each site into one of four categories of risk.

-There is also an element of expert judgement and experience in the risk assessment process - for example, some kinds of potential contamination are more likely to be harmful than others, and some contaminants are only harmful to particular receptors.
+There is also an element of expert judgement and experience in the risk assessment process - for example, some kinds of potential contamination are more likely to be harmful than others, and some contaminants are only harmful to receptors.

-Details of the preliminary risk assessment are generated by a reporting feature of the GIS, listing the sources, receptors and pathways identified for each site, along with the scoring.
-This allows the GIS to prioritise the sites into categories and enables us to generate a list of the sites to be inspected in each priority category.
-We have included further details of the preliminary risk assessment procedure to be used in Appendix 3.
+The GIS and risk rating processes enable us to generate a list of the sites to be inspected in each priority category.
+We have included further details of the preliminary risk assessment procedures to be used in Appendix 3.